open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 scraping all these nodes, that’s a lot of targets, that’s a lot of memory, it can go down much more easily and you can lose more data."

-If a Collector goes down, it comes back up quickly, since it is stateless, which means "usually the blip is low," says Jacob.
+If a Collector goes down, it comes back up quickly, since it is usually stateless, which means "usually the blip is low," says Jacob.
 However, if you're past the point of saturation, the blip "is more flappy, where it could go up and down pretty quickly."
 Thus, it's a good idea to have a horizontal pod autoscaler, or HPA.